elizabethfuentes12/create-audio-video-embeddings/02-aurora-pg-vector/README.md

-# Aurora PostgreSQL Vector Database for Audio/Video Embeddings
+# Amazon Aurora PostgreSQL Vector Database for Audio/Video Embeddings

 This CDK project creates an Amazon Aurora PostgreSQL database with vector capabilities for storing and querying embeddings generated from audio and video files.
 The infrastructure includes: